 The first step is always hard, but what about all of the steps afterward?
 Once someone has begun opioid or alcohol detox treatment and completed a medically assisted detoxification, where do they go from there?
-Clare Waismann, CATC and Dwight Hurst, CMHC discuss issues with providing general recommendations for aftercare, and how important it is to individualize each treatment.
+Clare Waismann, CATC, and Dwight Hurst, CMHC, discuss issues with providing general recommendations for aftercare and how important it is to individualize each treatment.

 Episode 5: Why Is Individualized Aftercare Important for Opioid or Alcohol Detoxification Treatment?

 Dwight Hurst, CMHC: They say a journey of a thousand miles starts with a single step.
 The same thing is true about jumping in the water.
 If you’re using a diving board, it just takes that one step and, well, you’re going to hit the water.
-The question is then what do you do when you hit the water or what do you do if you’re walking that thousand-mile journey and you discover you’re on mile eight?
+The question is, then what do you do when you hit the water, or what do you do if you’re walking that thousand-mile journey and you discover you’re on mile eight?
 It’s a little intimidating to think about all those steps that come afterward.

 Dwight Hurst, CMHC: There’s excitement at starting something and a sense of accomplishment and a plan, but sometimes it’s not so clear what is supposed to happen next.
-This is Dwight Hurst here Waismann Method® podcast.
-And Clare Wiseman and I are going to be addressing that exact topic today when it comes to sobriety and treatment from opioid dependence.
+This is Dwight Hurst here, Waismann Method® podcast.
+And Clare Wiseman and I will be addressing that exact topic today when it comes to sobriety and treatment from opioid dependence.
 You can apply this to all kinds of addictive and compulsive things, though starting in and of itself is a huge task.
-We were able to talk about that a couple of weeks ago when we talked about how complicated it is medically and emotionally and psychologically, even to take the first steps of getting sober and just stopping, using and getting into treatment.
+We were able to talk about that a couple of weeks ago when we talked about how complicated it is medically and emotionally, and psychologically, even to take the first steps of getting sober and just stopping, using, and getting into treatment.
 This is one of the most fun and passionate discussions that we’ve had on the podcast so far.
 Oh, I was really grateful for all those of you who reached out over social media and shared some questions.
-We had some of those come up in our discussion and I’ve struggled to make sure that I wrote my notes down correctly and got your names right.
+We had some of those come up in our discussion, and I’ve struggled to make sure that I wrote my notes down correctly and got your names right.
 Get your names associated with the correct question.
-Unfortunately, we weren’t able to address every single question on this episode.
-But that’s great because many of your questions actually fit some of the topics that are coming up that we’re going to be discussing about some of the definitions of treatment and what we’re looking for, particularly when you’re going through the detoxification part of treatment.
+Unfortunately, we weren’t able to address every single question in this episode.
+But that’s great because many of your questions actually fit some of the topics that are coming up that we’re going to be discussing some of the definitions of treatment and what we’re looking for, particularly when you’re going through the detoxification part of treatment.